 Null collimator and spectrometer transverse offsets (x,y) and angles (pitch, yaw) are difficult to achieve.
-If all the correctors in the element list are upgraded to MBD, with 18 kG-cm strength, only 0.7 mm vertical offset can be dealt with if pitch and yaw are zero.
+If all the correctors in the element list are have 18 kG-cm strength, only 0.7 mm vertical offset can be dealt with if pitch and yaw are zero.
 Horizontal plane has 4 mm capability in this case, which should suffice.
-The MBD corrector has been modeled in Opera.
-It appears that the maximum strength may be doubled via new power supplies if the existing water cooling suffices or additional cooling is provided.
-The wire is 2 mm square and so should take 20 A, versus 10 A maximum now.
+This corrector has been modeled in Opera.
+It appears that the maximum strength may be doubled via new power supplies if additional cooling is provided and more turns included.
+The wire is 2 mm square and should take 20 A, versus 12 A maximum now.
+The new corrector design is denoted MCG.
+Magnetic design is complete and mechanical design almost so.

 The LH2 target is 125 cm long with 127 micron aluminum alloy beam windows.
 There are solid targets on the same vertical ladder to allow for systematic studies including measurement of the scattering from the windows on the LH2 target.
-The end of the target is at 145.676 m from the start of the Hall A line; 147 m will be the terminus in figures 3-5 which follow.
+The end of the target is 145.676 m from the start of the Hall A line; 147 m will be the terminus in figures 3-5 which follow.